conmaol/maglocunus/d/data.md

 | Kate  | 1992-11-02    |
 | Alex  | 2001-03-25    |

+So, one thing you can do with data is distill it, which is one way of converting it from one format to another, not adding any new information, but losing irrelevant information to focus ony on what is significant.

 ## Derived, quantitative data

 We can now take the distilled data from the previous section, and *derive* a new data graph from it.
 In this case we are mapping each person not to their date of birth, but to a value derived from that – the number of full years that have passed from that data to the current time, ie. their age.